crystallabs/virtualtime/README.md

 For that purpose, each VirtualDate keeps track of which of its 7 fields (YMD, hms, and millisecond) are set, and which of them are materializable.
-If any of the individual fields are not materializable, then the VD is not either and an Exception is thrown when materialization is attempted.
+If any of the individual fields are not materializable, then the VD is not either, and an Exception is thrown if materialization is attempted.

-Currently, unset values and specific integers are materializable while fields containing any other specification are not.
+Currently, unset values and specific integers are materializable, while fields containing any other specification are not.
 This is one of the areas where maybe some improvements could be done to support more of all possible cases without throwing an Exception.